AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/dashboards/creating-and-managing-dashboards/print-dashboard.md

 product-area: dashboards
 navigation-topic: create-and-manage-dashboards
 title: Print a dashboard
-description: You can print or export a dashboard as a PDF file.
+description: You can print or export a dashboard to a .PDF file.
 To print a dashboard, you must have permission to View it.
 ---

 # Print a dashboard

-You can print or export a dashboard as a PDF file.
+You can print or export a dashboard to a .PDF file.
 To print a dashboard, you must have permission to View it.

 >[!NOTE]
 >